 Faculty from every department of SHRS have extensive networks around the world.
 They are presenting at international conferences, consulting, and conducting research with foreign governments and universities, establishing global clinics, and initiating unique study abroad programs.

 If you are an international student applying to an upper-level undergraduate program at SHRS please contact the SHRS Admissions Office.

 Note: Given the nature of the online format for the didactic year of the Physician Assistant Hybrid program, all applicants and matriculants need to identify as U.S. citizens, have documentation of permanent residency or have dual citizenship status.
 While an F-1 Academic Student Visa is permissible for in-person courses, this Visa only deems such students eligible for one online course per term, hence excluding participation in this hybrid format.
-International students are encouraged to pursue the University of Pittsburgh on-campus Physician Assistant program, as an Academic Student Visa can be honored with on-campus training.
+International students are encouraged to pursue the University of Pittsburgh residential Physician Assistant program, as an Academic Student Visa can be honored with residential training.

 Deadlines are set by program or, in some cases set earlier to meet the University of Pittsburgh Office of International Services’ term specific immigration deadlines.

 Students who have completed the equivalent of a baccalaureate degree or higher at an institution outside of the United States are required to provide an academic credential evaluation from Educational Credential Evaluators, Inc. or World Education Services (WES), Inc. with their application.
 A course-by-course evaluation with GPA conversion is required.